Someone You Care About Is Thinking About Suicide

 - Talk about suicide indirectly

-- Comments like “Things would be better if I wasn’t here,” “I just wish I could die,” “I just want to go to sleep and never wake up” can be indirect clues that someone is thinking about suicide.
+- Make comments like, “Things would be better if I wasn’t here,” “I just wish I could die,” or “I just want to go to sleep and never wake

 - “Things can’t be that bad.”

 - “I don’t get it.
 You seem fine most of the time.”

 - 911. If you believe the survivor is in immediate danger, call 911 or take them to a local emergency room.
 Calling for medical help takes courage.
 Once you’ve gotten the survivor to a safe place, a medical professional can give them they care they need.